BalajiKs171095/Sitetesting/Hands-on lab/HOL-step-by step.md

    | **Input alias**                | **TaxiRide**                 | Enter a name to identify the job’s input.|
    | **Event Hub name**             | **taxi-ride**    | Select the name of your Event Hub.|

-   Leave all other settings as is.
+   Leave all other settings as default.

    ![created Stream Analytics Job with values](media/image11.png)